MarkCodering/MarkCodering/README.md

 - Build Sounding Rockets to Reach the Sky in Kms with Real-time Operated Avionics System with [Space Technology Laboratory](https://github.com/TKU-STL)
 - Research on The Development of Quantum Machine Learning Algorithms with [NTU Quantum Research Group](https://github.com/ntu-quantum-finance)

-## My Development Trajectory:
+## My Career Trajectories:
 - Entrepreneurship - Innovate Theories into Practices
 - Leading-Edge Research in Computer Science with Practical Solutions
 - Developer Community Building and Content Production - Share and Promote Positive Values